kelscahill/cahillscreative/wp-content/plugins/mailin/readme.txt

 2. Integrate the form in a sidebar using a widget from WP panel > Appearance > Widgets.
 The Brevo widget form should appear in your widgets list, you just to have to drag and drop the widget into the sidebar of your choice.

 == Changelog ==

+= 3.1.71 =
+* Fixed issue in "Required fields" error message in forms

+= 3.1.70 =
+* Enabled edit access to the plugin for Editor roles in Wordpress

 = 3.1.69 =
 * Plugin made compatible with Wordpress v6.3